paritytech/substrate-api-sidecar/benchmarks/README.md

 NOTE: Some benchmarks might have multiple `sh` scripts with different names in order to run specific benchmarks.

+There is also the option to run all the benchmarks' init.sh files by running `sh init.sh` from `./benchmarks`.

 ### Running via Scripts (Root)

 Below are flags, and examples on how to run these benchmarks from the root of the repository.
 See <root>/scripts/README.md for more information.